aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertchart/_index.md

 ---

-## insertChart(int, float, float, float, float, int, boolean) method
+## insertChart(int type, float x, float y, float width, float height, int index, boolean initWithSample)  method

  Creates a new Chart and inserts it to the specified position in the collection.